BurntKevin/Steam-Market-Analysis/back_end/scraper/documentation.md

 # Issues with Technical Analysis
 * Some items do not have a high turnover where they are rarely sold which causes issues in analysis methods
 * For example, RSI requires data points to be surrounding a particular point in order for a calculation to be resulted, however, some items will have them blank which results in partial RSI lines drawn for the chart
+* Some items do not have data points for all possibles dates of the item.
+Rather than ruining the scale of the chart where each point is inconsistently placed as days without volume are removed, we opted to show None in place of it